-About the Nazi Invasion of Poland, 1939
+About The NAZI Invasion of Poland, 1939

-This digital collection presents over 90 photographs taken by Harrison Forman at the outbreak of World War II in Poland.
+This digital collection presents 90 photographs taken by Harrison Forman at the outbreak of World War II in Poland.
 The photographic collection is supplemented by a selection of newspaper clippings and an article “Filming the Blitzkrieg,” published by Forman in Travel magazine in December 1939.
-The photographs, documenting the Nazi invasion of Poland in September of 1939, were recently discovered in the American Geographical Society Library at the UWM Libraries.
+The photographs, documenting the Nazi invasion of Poland in September of 1939, were discovered in the American Geographical Society Library at the UWM Libraries.
 The images are part of the extensive Harrison Forman Collection that was donated to the American Geographical Society Library in 1987.

 Harrison Forman (1904-1978), a Wisconsin native, was an adventurous journalist, photographer, and explorer.
 He worked as a foreign correspondent for the New York Times, London Times and NBC, and undertook several expeditions to northern Tibet and China in the 1930s.
 UWM Libraries created several digital collections featuring his images of Afghanistan, Tibet, and China.
 The digital collections are available at: https://collections.lib.uwm.edu

 While conducting research on the Tibetan images, UWM librarians came across references to Forman’s photographs of World War II in Poland in his 1938-1939 scrapbook.
 Locating the images, however, was not easy since Forman collection consists of over 98,000 images, mostly film negatives and slides.
 In addition, Forman’s film negatives of the Warsaw bombing were accidentally misfiled by the company that appraised his collection before it came to the Libraries.